62teknologi/62whale/readme.md

 We appreciate your contributions and will review your pull request as soon as possible.

+## Must Preserve Characteristic
+- Reduce repetition
+- Easy to use REST API
+- Easy to setup
+- Easy to Customizable
+- high performance
+- Robust data validation and error handling
+- Well documented API endpoints

 ## License

 This project is licensed under the MIT License.
 For more information, please see the [LICENSE](./LICENSE) file.

+# About 62
+**E.nam\Du.a**

+Indonesian language; spelling: A-num\Due-wa

+Origin: Enam Dua means ‘six-two’ or sixty two.
+It is Indonesia’s international country code (+62), that was also used as a meme word for “Indonesia” by “Indonesian internet citizen” (netizen) in social media.